 All students’ attendance is monitored.
 The expectation is for you to attend all lectures and seminars as this will help ensure you will succeed and show your commitment to the course.
 If you have a poor attendance record, this could affect your progression or even your continuation on your course.

 If you do have an authorised absence from a lesson, teachers have an expectation that you will attempt to catch up on missed work.
 Any handouts can be collected from the relevant lecturer teaching the unit.
 You will be expected to copy the missing notes from another student, with any queries or clarification given during a relevant workshop session.

 Fitness to Practise

-Some programmes are designated by the Academic Board as being subject to Fitness to Practise requirements.
-These support the promotion of the standards and ethics of relevant professional bodies and students on these programmes must sign the relevant code of professional conduct and fitness to practise.
+Some courses are designated by the Academic Board as being subject to Fitness to Practise requirements.
+These support the promotion of the standards and ethics of relevant professional bodies and students on these courses must sign the relevant code of professional conduct and fitness to practise.
 More information is provided within the General Student Regulations

-and details are available from the relevant programme team, the UCB Registry and the Codes of Professional Conduct which can be found on the UCB Policies and Regulations
+and details are available from the relevant course team, the UCB Registry and the Codes of Professional Conduct which can be found on the UCB Policies and Regulations